attack-monkey/Lean-Functional-Typescript/README.md

 3. **Values / Data should not be polluted with methods.
 Instead functions and Macros accept Values of a particular 'Call Signature'.

-These two guiding principles form the basis of Lean Functional Typescript.
+These three guiding principles form the basis of Lean Functional Typescript.

 Pure Macros
 ===========